pivotal/docs-tap/scst-scan/install-carbonblack-integration.hbs.md

 To verify the integration with Carbon Black, apply the following `ImageScan` and its `ScanPolicy` in the developer namespace and review the result.

-1. Create a ScanPolicy YAML with a Rego file for scanner output in the SPDX JSON format.
+1. Create a ScanPolicy YAML with a Rego file for scanner output in the CycloneDX format.
 Here is a sample scan policy resource:

     ```yaml
     apiVersion: scanning.apps.tanzu.vmware.com/v1beta1